 - LATEX was originally designed for English.
-It does not support any other languages on its own. - As far as German is concerned, a minimal subset of standardized commands for German has been agreed upon.
+It has limited built-in support for other languages. - As far as German is concerned, a minimal subset of standardized commands for German has been agreed upon.

-'''

-★ \"a or "a produces ä;
+$\star$ \"a or "a produces ä;

-'''

-- ★ \ss or "s produces B; - " ' and "' produce German left and right double quotes. - One should note that LaTEX does not hyphenate German words correctly without being supplied with German hyphenation patterns! - For extended language support such as hyphenation patterns, names of document elements, etc. LateX 2_E provides the package babel, with option austrian for replacing English dates (etc.) by the equivalent Austrian versions.
+- $\star$ \ss or "s produces ß; - ★ "' and "' produce German left and right double quotes. - One should note that LATEX does not hyphenate German words correctly without being supplied with German hyphenation patterns! - For extended language support such as hyphenation patterns, names of document elements, etc. LaTEX 2E provides the package babel, with option austrian for replacing English dates (etc.) by the equivalent Austrian versions.